 Sure, you can surprise your doctor partner once or twice by visiting them at the hospital.
 But do not make a habit of it.
 A hospital is their workplace where they have to concentrate on patients.
 You cannot afford to distract them and it might dishearten you if you go to visit them and they fail to give you time.

 It is also very unprofessional on their part to entertain you when there are patients in line.
-Resist the temptation to drop in for fun, and keep personal and professional separate.
+Resist the temptation to drop in for fun, and keep the personal and the professional separate.

 8. Do not get bothered by your partner’s area of work

-Whether you are dating a physician who has family-friendly working hours, a gynecologist dealing with sensitive female body parts, or a surgeon who performs operations, it should not bother you.
+Whether you are dating a physician who has family-friendly working hours, a sexologist who talks about the physical nature of relationships and the problems that arise with it, or a surgeon who performs operations, it should not bother you.
 Respecting and valuing their area of expertise is extremely important.
 While we address how to date a doctor, this is the most essential point to keep in mind.